Kovah/blog.kovah.de/content/en/2019/deeper-look-into-php-hash-algorithms/index.md

 Like with the first version of the results, the code and the generated .csv file can be found in the [repository](https://github.com/Kovah/php-hashes).

-## An updated generation of results for all Hash Algorithms
+## Updated results for all Hash Algorithms

 As explained in the first post, I wanted to generate more results based on the different string lengths passed into the `hash()` function.
 Besides the normal generation of hashes for the CLI, I added another file containing the code for generating a complex .csv file.
 This file contains the time it takes for each algorithm to generate strings from a length of `512` up to a length of `33554432`, which equals `2^25`.
 The hash is generated for the string lengths in steps of the last length times two, so `512`, `1024`, `2048` and so on.